bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Argent:
   - [ ] Looking for the Flying Wolf
     - Tiefling
+  - [ ] Draw a detail diagram of how a Dwarf brews mead.
 - Kony:
-  - [ ] Find owner of a sword who cheated him.
+  - [ ] Find owner of a sword who cheated him. - Nielson
 - Torvald:
   - [ ] Straight vibing.